tarikkavaz/open-with-context-menu/README.md

 Configure apps and file type associations in VS Code settings:

 1. Open Settings (`Ctrl+,` / `Cmd+,`)
-2. Search for "Open With Context Menu"
+2. Search for "Open With External App"
 3. Click "Edit in settings.json" to configure apps

 ### Configuration Format